Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter-13 The Amber Temple.md

 ##### East Sarcophagus

 The vestige within this sarcophagus offers the dark gift of Khirad, the Star of Secrets.
 Khirad's gift is the power of divination.
-This gift allows its beneficiary to cast the scrying spell as an action.
+This gift allows its beneficiary to cast the [[5.
+Mechanics/Spells/Scrying.md\|scrying]] spell as an action.
 After it has been used three times, the dark gift vanishes.

 The beneficiary's voice becomes a low whisper, and its smile becomes cruel and evil.

 #### X33e.
 Vault of Harkotha

-The amber door to this room is sealed with an arcane lock spell.
+The amber door to this room is sealed with an [[5.
+Mechanics/Spells/Arcane Lock.md\|arcane lock]] spell.
 The password to suppress the spell is "Harkotha."
 The door is otherwise identical to the door of area X33a.

 > [!readaloud]
 >
 > This room has amber-glazed walls, a black marble floor with red veins, and three amber sarcophagi standing in alcoves.
 ^649

 In the center of the room, a [[5.
-Mechanics/Bestiary/Aberration/Death Slaad.md\|death slaad]] has cast invisibility on itself and stands ready with its greatsword in hand.
+Mechanics/Bestiary/Aberration/Death Slaad.md\|death slaad]] has cast [[5.
+Mechanics/Spells/Invisibility.md\|invisibility]] on itself and stands ready with its greatsword in hand.
 The slaad attacks anyone who enters the room, fighting until slain.
 It can't leave the Amber Temple.

 Characters who touch the amber sarcophagi are offered dark gifts by the evil vestiges contained within them (see the "Amber Sarcophagi" sidebar).

 ##### North Sarcophagus

 The vestige within this sarcophagus offers the dark gift of Yrrga, the Eye of Shadows.
 Yrrga's gift is the power of true seeing.
-This dark gift grants its beneficiary the benefits of truesight out to a range of 60 feet.
+This dark gift grants its beneficiary the benefits of [[/5.
+Mechanics/Rules/Senses.md#truesight\|truesight]] out to a range of 60 feet.
 These benefits last for 30 days, after which the dark gift vanishes.

 The eyes of the beneficiary become starry voids until the dark gift vanishes.
 The beneficiary of this dark gift also gains the following flaw: "I believe that all life is pointless and look forward to death when it finally comes."

 ##### West Sarcophagus

 The vestige within this sarcophagus offers the dark gift of Great Taar Haak, the Five-Headed Destroyer.
 Taar Haak's gift is great strength.
-This dark gift grants its beneficiary the benefit of a belt of fire giant strength.
+This dark gift grants its beneficiary the benefit of a [[5.
+Mechanics/Items/Belt Of Fire Giant Strength.md\|belt of fire giant strength]].
 This benefit lasts for 10 days, after which the dark giftvanishes.

 The beneficiary of this dark gift the following flaw: "I like to bully others and make them feel weak and inferior."